 Materials and Methods

 Cell lines.
 The human umbilical vein endothelial cells (HUVECs, catalogue No. CP-H082) were obtained from Procell (Wuhan, China).
 The human cardiac microvascular endothelial cells (HCMECs, CTCC-013-HUM) were obtained from Meisen CTCC (Jinhua, China).
-The human myocardial cell line AC16 (catalogue No. YC-C134) was purchased from UBIGENE Biosciences (Guangzhou, China) The human induced pluripotent stem cells (hiPSCs) [1] were a kind gift from Dr. Yang Li (Peking University, Beijing, China).
+The human myocardial cell line AC16 (catalogue No. YC-C134) was purchased from UBIGENE Biosciences (Guangzhou, China).
+The human induced pluripotent stem cells (hiPSCs) [1] were a kind gift from Dr. Yang Li (Peking University, Beijing, China).
 For co-culture experiments, the human aortic endothelial cells (HAECs, catalogue No. iCell-0015a) were obtained from Cellverse (Shanghai, China).

 Cell culture. hiPSCs were cultivated in mTeSR1 medium (Stemcell Technologies, Canada) on Matrigel (BD science, USA) coated culture dishes (Corning, USA).
 The medium was replaced every day until the cells reached a confluence of 70%.
 The cells were digested and passaged with accutase (Sigma-Aldrich, Germany).
 HUVECs and HAECs were cultured in ECM medium (ScienCell, San Diego, USA).
 The cells were digested and passaged with 0.05% trypsin (Gibco, Grand Island, USA).
 Cells at passages 4 to 6 were used for experiments.
 AC16 was cultured in DMEM (Gibco) medium containing 10% FBS (Gibco) and 1% Penicillin-streptomycin (Gibco).
 Cell cultures were maintained at 37℃ in a humidified atmosphere containing 5% CO2.
 TCC was used at 1,2 or 5 μmol/L, which have been recognized as environmentally relevant doses.
 [2, 3] AC16 cells underwent serum starvation for 24h before treatment.